 Overall, then, the Apple 8 Plus is still an excellent smartphone.
 It looks great, is high-powered, fast, and boasts a beautiful HD display, wireless charging and dual lens cameras to boot.

-Downsides are there is no headphone jack, it’s more expensive than regular iPhones and it might be a little on the large side for some users.
+Downsides are there is no headphone jack, and it might be a little on the large side for some users.
 But if you’re a fan of the larger smartphone, you’ll really love the iPhone 8 Plus.

 Good news is there are contracts available that make the cost of the phone a lot more manageable.
 To compare deals, hit the button below: